One Health. One Mission. One Global System.

 Tripartite FAO-WHO-WOAH collaboration in

-Since then, GLEWS+ activities were updated involving the combination of the alert and response mechanisms of the three organizations into one system for One Health Intelligence (OHI).
+Over time, GLEWS evolved into GLEWS+, integrating the alert and response mechanisms of the three organizations into a single system of One Health Intelligence.

 Objective of GLEWS+

-The GLEWS+ objective is to enhance global health security through early detection, early warning, and transparency among organizations by sharing information and data on disease outbreaks.
+The objective of GLEWS+ is to enhance global health through early warning, information sharing and risk assessment collaboration among organizations.

-Enhance the detection of health threats at the human-animal-ecosystem interface
+Enhance early detection of health threats at the human-animal-ecosystem interface

-Conduct joint risk assessments for rapid action on acute health events of potential international concern
+Joint risk assessments to support rapid action on acute health events of potential international concern

 Priority diseases monitored by GLEWS+